General Ratios

 The number of additional shares from convertible bonds is the number of convertible bonds outstanding multiplied by the conversion ratio to common shares.
 This data is calculated from the "Convertible Bonds" file.

 The number of additional shares from stock options is the stock options that have been issued and will be converted into common shares in the future.
 In Vietnam, some companies apply ESOP (Employee Stock Options Program) for management staff.
-When they achieve their business goals, they will be granted the right to purchase or receive stock options as a reward. | The Diluted average volume of shares outstanding is used to calculate per-share indices on a dilutive basis (e.g., diluted EPS).
-The purpose is to provide investors with a future view of the business if current profits are maintained, but while the number of shares increases, it will split the proportion of current shareholders. |
+When they achieve their business goals, they will be granted the right to purchase or receive stock options as a reward.

-Market capitalization | Calculated as the number of outstanding shares at the calculation time multiplied by the closing price of the stock on that day.
+Calculated as the number of outstanding shares at the calculation time multiplied by the closing price of the stock on that day.

-Both factors, the number of outstanding shares and the stock price, are included in the market data files provided by HOSE and HASTC. | This index measures the market value of a company's shareholder equity.
+This index measures the market value of a company's shareholder equity.
 Market capitalization is often lower than enterprise value (EV) because it excludes the value of loans, minority shareholders, and financial investments and funds.
-See the formula for calculating EV. |
+See the formula for calculating EV.

-Basic EPS | Basic EPS is calculated according to the following formula:
+Basic EPS is calculated according to the following formula:

 "Net Income" = The net income of the parent company's shareholders (F2.112) for the year or the total of the latest 4 quarters.
-"Dividends on preferred stock" can be disregarded at this stage.
-"Average Outstanding Shares" = The current average number of outstanding shares (F5.1).

-Currently, most uses the end-of-period outstanding shares to calculate, so the results will not accurately reflect the profitability of the company's stock when companies continuously change their capital structure. |
+Currently, most uses the end-of-period outstanding shares to calculate, so the results will not accurately reflect the profitability of the company's stock when companies continuously change their capital structure.

 EPS (Earnings Per Share) basic or Profit on a share measures the level of profit that a company generates per share of common stock.
 This is the most important indicator in making investment decisions and is an important input for calculating the P/E ratio.